Cole Hutson

-Cole Hutson (born June 28, 2006) is an American college ice hockey player who is a defenseman for Boston University of the National Collegiate Athletic Association (NCAA).
-He was selected in the second round, 43rd overall, by the Washington Capitals in the 2024 NHL entry draft.
+Cole Hutson (born June 28, 2006) is an American professional ice hockey defenseman for the Washington Capitals of the National Hockey League (NHL).
+He was selected in the second round, 43rd overall, by the Capitals in the 2024 NHL entry draft.

 Playing career

 Junior

 In the 2022–23 season, Hutson set the USA Hockey National Team Development Program (NTDP) record for single-season points by a defenseman with 68 points in 61 games.
 The following season, he totaled 15 goals and 51 points in 51 games, finishing his NTDP career as the all-time leader in program points by a defenseman, with his 119 points eclipsing the previous record of 111 set by J. D. Forrest over three seasons from 1997 to 2000.

 College

-During the 2024–25 season, in his rookie year, he recorded 14 goals and 33 assists in 38 games.
+During the 2024–25 season, in his rookie year of college ice hockey for Boston University, he recorded 14 goals and 33 assists in 38 games.
 He led all rookies in points (46) and assists (32), and led all NCAA rookies and defensemen in points per game (1.24).
 Following the season he was named to the First Team All-Hockey East and Hockey East All-Rookie teams, the Hockey East Rookie of the Year, the Tim Taylor Award winner, and an AHCA East First Team All-American.